srikarg/srikarg.github.io/_posts/2014-02-03-reddit-image-scraper-with-python.md

     main()
 ```

-# What does the script do?
+# What the Script Does

 The script's workflow is as follows: